kczymchok/kczymchok/README.md

 This project leverages Velib Paris' Open Data (self-service bicycle in Paris) to optimize Lime's bike and scooter deployment by predicting bike availability at Velib stations.
 Real-time data is ingested using Kafka Confluent and stored in S3, then processed with Airflow to load it into Amazon Redshift.
 A predictive model estimates bike availability, served via FastAPI.
 The user interface, built with Streamlit, visualizes bike availability and highlights stations with less than 10% or no bikes available.
 Docker and Docker Compose ensure seamless deployment and communication between services.

-Librairies: Pandas, Numpy, Seaborn, Scikit-Learn
+Libraries: Pandas, Numpy, Seaborn, Scikit-Learn

 Technology and Tools: